 In scenarios where there are multiple BMS systems, it is possible to direct multiple instances of the Operator Interface at the different BMS IP addresses.
-The Operator Interface can be opened in separate browser tabs and the connection information changed after the interface loads.
-However, please note that if either instance is refreshed, that tab will use the most recently set IP address.

 6.3.4.
 Locking and Unlocking

 The Operator Interface can be locked to prevent accidental or unintentional changes that could have serious impacts on the system.
 To further secure the system, a password can be set to ensure only authorized individuals can access these critical sections of the Operator Interface